 Along comes the Clone Saga, where all that gets tossed out the window.
 Not only are the clones back (including the presumed dead Spider-Clone), but the Gwen Stacy clone has reverted to being Stacy again, and complaining about how that Young God tried to turn her into someone else.
 How?
 The High Evolutionary lied about the retro-virus out of jealousy.
 Turns out he and Miles Warren (AKA The Jackal) were colleagues, once upon a time, and He couldn't stand the fact that Warren figured out the holy grail of biology when he, with all his other accomplishments, couldn't.

 So...
 Why didn't he just admit defeat at first?
 He'd never shown that kind of Dr. Doom-like ego before.
-Or why didn't he study Gwen longer to try and crack the code?
+Or why didn't he study Gwen longer to try cracking the code?
 And why would the Young Gods go along with the lie?
 And how could she revert to the Stacy clone if there were no virus?
 Oh, and to muddy the waters further, the "Carrion as The Virus" retcon was kept, explaining that the retro-virus was real, just a side project of Warrens.

 Captain America's shield is described as being made of Vibranium, a material that's said to absorb all kinetic energy from impacts.
 If that were the case, it raises a host of physics problems: bullets should stop dead rather than ricochet off it, it shouldn't be able to actually hurt people by bashing them with it, and most damningly, it shouldn't be able to be moved at all, since moving an object imparts kinetic energy to it.
 That's fine; they've retconned the shield to be a vibranium/adamantium alloy rather than pure vibranium (the alloy being created via an unrepeatable accident).
 But then, how was the shield crafted in the first place, if the alloy would absorb and/or deflect any energies directed towards it?

 My Immortal's author's notes often "explain" plot holes with bizarre nonsense.
-Particular amusing is Tara apparently being under the impression that Snape hating Harry is a deviation from canon and explaining it thus: "da reson snap dosent lik harry now is coz hes christian and vampire is a satanist".
+Particularly amusing is Tara apparently being under the impression that Snape hating Harry is a deviation from canon and explaining it thus: "da reson snap dosent lik harry now is coz hes christian and vampire is a satanist".
 Of course, Snape does hate Harry in the actual series and there was already a canon (and completely reasonable) explanation.

 In The Prayer Warriors, Jerry suddenly learns about the presence of a traitor in the Prayer Warriors during his first fight with Percy Jackson, but doesn't know who it is.
 It is later revealed that God told Jerry this in a parenthetical note, but not only is it said to have taken place before Percy's attack, God never mentioned the identity of the traitor.